Eva Stories aims to raise awareness for Israel’s annual Holocaust Martyrs’ and Heroes’ Remembrance Day.

 As goosestepping soldiers become the norm in her local Hungary, Heyman chronicles each day as a member of the Jewish faith during Hilter's reign.

-Included in this are her family’s forced move into the cramped chaos of the ghetto and the packed train that ultimately transports her to Auschwitz, resplendent with geotags and selfies.
+Included in this is her family’s forced move into the cramped chaos of the ghetto and the packed train that ultimately transports her to Auschwitz, resplendent with geotags and selfies.

 In 70 easily-digestible episodes, 400 staff and actors portray fading memories of the genocide as penned in by Heyman in a real-life diary.